zumasys/docs/site/jbase/miscellaneous/profiles/jbase-profiles/README.md

 > jBASE .json config files will support macro expansion, this simply means you can use any existing environment variables in your configuration.
 >
-> e.g. you could set the system file property to, "system": "%HOME%\\SYSTEM",
+> e.g. On Windows, you could set the system file property to, "system": "%HOME%\\SYSTEM", on UNIX to, "system": "\$HOME\\SYSTEM"

 [Profile Behavior Settings](./../profile-behavior)